 Many will be thinking of buying the new Sigma 150-600mm f/5-6.3 DG OS HSM (either Sports or Contemporary) for use at airshows.
 Both this and Tamrons new 150-600mm has brought some really great telephoto lenses to the masses with a lens that costs under $1,000.
 Over the last year or so I have rented both from lensrentals and thoroughly enjoyed both.

-As a result I wanted to share some of my thoughts and images taken at this years Chicago Air & Water Show.
+As a result I wanted to share some of my thoughts and images taken at a couple of airshows over the last couple of years.

 Below is a snapshot from my iPhone showing the overall size of the lens attached to the Nikon Df.
 Its not exactly a subtle lens!
 But considering what it does and the fact that the hood makes up about 20% of its length its actually not too bad.
 I used it for an entire day on the beach and it worked flawlessly.
 I found the AF was fast and accurate.
 It was probably about the same as the Tamron.
 Both are fantastic lenses at their price point and allow you to capture some amazing images at a relatively low cost (particularly if you rent!)

 Shooting the blue angels was relatively easy, as with jets you can bump up the shutter speed and not worry too much without any propellers to worry about!
-The only challenge was it was about 95F and it was so bright, trying to keep the aperture around f8-10 was actually quite difficult at times!
+The only challenge was it was about 95F and it was so bright, trying to keep the aperture around f8-10 was actually quite difficult at times.
 I found the end result though to be impressively sharp all things considered and gave me plenty to work with in Lightroom.
-You can literally see the pilots face in the image below.

 One major issue I did encounter that was nothing to do with the lens was my Nikon had an amazing build up of dirt on the sensor that I didn’t realise was there!
 You can still see a little bit of it in a few of these images but I used LR spot removal on the worst of it.
 It has now been cleaned but amazing how it can sneak up on you!
 I should say, this happened after around 20,000 shutter actuations so probably shouldn’t be a massive surprise.